johncanero/JohnCanero/README.md

 I am on an adventure delivering web applications and exploring technologies.

 - 🌍 I'm Filipino based in the Philippines 🇵🇭
-- 🏛️ I’m currently an Architecture Student
+- 🏛️ I’m am an Architecture Student
 - ✉️ You can contact me at: https://www.linkedin.com/in/johncanero/
 - 🧠 I'm learning React Js, Next Js, and Cloud Computing
 - ⚡ I'm a Self-Taught Web Developer